lagom/lagom/docs/manual/scala/guide/services/ServiceImplementation.md

 `ServerServiceCall` is an interface that extends `ServiceCall`, and provides an additional method, `invokeWithHeaders`.
 This is different from the regular `invoke` method because in addition to the `Request` parameter, it also accepts a [`RequestHeader`](api/com/lightbend/lagom/scaladsl/api/transport/RequestHeader.html) parameter.
 And rather than returning a `Future[Response]`, it returns a `Future[(ResponseHeader, Response)]`.
 Hence it allows you to handle the request header, and send a custom response header.  `ServerServiceCall` implements the `handleRequestHeader` and `handleResponseHeader` methods, so that when Lagom calls the `invoke` method, it is delegated to the `invokeWithHeaders` method.

-The [`ServerServiceCall`](api/com/lightbend/lagom/scaladsl/server/ServerServiceCall$.html) companion object provides a factories for creating `ServerServiceCall`'s both that work with headers and that don't.
+The [`ServerServiceCall`](api/com/lightbend/lagom/scaladsl/server/ServerServiceCall$.html) companion object provides a factory method for creating `ServerServiceCall`'s that work with both request and response headers.
 It may seem counter intuitive to be able to create a `ServerServiceCall` that doesn't work with headers, but the reason for doing this is to assist in service call composition, where a composing service call might want to compose both types of service call.

 Here's an example of working with the headers: